Signing or Drawing on the Prints

 If the user makes a mistake they can undo the last action by tapping the "Undo" icon (the red arrow in the menubar).
 Alternatively they can start again by tapping the trashcan icon.
 Actions that have been undone by tapping on the undo or trashcan icons can be re-done by tapping the "Redo" icon (the blue arrow in the menubar).

 The number of copies to print can be increased by tapping the + symbol to the right of the number of copies display in the menubar and decreased by tapping the - symbol.

-Tapping the printer icon accepts the the photos together with any drawing added by the user and prints the selected number of copies.
+Tapping the printer icon accepts the photos together with any drawing added by the user and prints the selected number of copies.

-Tapping on the cancel icon (the red cross in the menubar) will reject photos and the photo booth will return to the ready screen without printing the photos.
+Tapping on the cancel icon (the cross in the menubar) will reject photos and the photo booth will return to the ready screen without printing the photos.